microsoft/SdnDiagnostics/.documentation/Test-SdnKIVMNetAdapterDuplicateMacAddress.md

----
-external help file: SdnDiagnostics-help.xml
-Module Name: SdnDiagnostics
-online version:
-schema: 2.0.0
----

 # Test-SdnKIVMNetAdapterDuplicateMacAddress

 ## SYNOPSIS
-Validate there are no adapters within hyper-v dataplane that may have duplicate MAC addresses
+Validate there are no adapters within hyper-v dataplane that may have duplicate MAC addresses.

 ## SYNTAX